Cloze editor for Atto

 |Type||Other, Activity module, Atto editor|

-This is a Moodle (2.7 to 3.1) contributed (third party) additional plugin, written by Daniel Thies, for easily making Embedded Answers (Cloze) question type inside the standard Moodle Atto text editor.
+This is a Moodle (2.7 and newer) contributed (third party) additional plugin, written by Daniel Thies, for easily making Embedded Answers (Cloze) question type inside the standard Moodle Atto text editor.

 - 1 Highlights